 Our Rise to the Top

-The first Seattle Erotic Art Festival was produced in 2003 by the Sex Positive Community Center (now the Foundation for Sex Positive Culture).
+The first Seattle Erotic Art Festival was produced in 2003 by the Pan Eros Foundation and held at Town Hall in the Capitol Hill neighborhood of Seattle.
 A jury of local artists selected hundreds of pieces of art that were enjoyed by more than 1,000 art patrons.